loopandlearn/news/docs/index.md

 ## Trio Talk

-A Trio users asked: "Why does Trio forecast a very high glucose when carbs are entered?"
+A Trio user asked: "Why does Trio forecast a very high glucose when carbs are entered?"

 Our expert says: Trio is not telling you what will happen.
 It’s telling you what it will respond to.